spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202106.0/my-account/managing-account-details-and-settings.md

 ## Prerequisites

 To start working with the merchant user’s account, go to **Merchant Portal > My account**.
+To open *My account* page, in the top right corner of the Merchant Portal, click the user icon and then click **My account**.

 Each section contains reference information.
 Make sure to review it before you start, or just look up the necessary information as you go through the process.

-## Accessing My account in the Merchant Portal

-To open *My account* page, in the top right corner of the Merchant Portal, click the user icon and then click **My account**.

-## Changing the personal details
+## Changing personal details

 To update the personal details, on *My account* page, in the *Personal Details* section, update the necessary fields and click **Save**.